 3 Governance related to BR (a) Indicate the frequency with which the Board of Directors, Committee of the Board or CEO to assess the BR performance of the Company.
-Within 3 months, 3-6 months, Annually, More than 1 year The BR performance of the Company is reviewed annually. (b) Does the Company publish a BR or a Sustainability Report?
-What is the hyperlink for viewing this report?
-How frequently it is published?
+Within 3 months, 3-6 months, Annually, More than 1 year 1 1 .
 Yes, the Company publishes Business Responsibility Report in Annual Report on an annual basis. http://mywestside.com/WebPages/InnerPages/Annual-Reports.aspx